-The Republic of Costa Rica, which held a general election on Sunday, February 2, 2014, will return to the polls on Sunday, April 6, 2014 for a presidential runoff vote.
+The Republic of Costa Rica, which held a general election on Sunday, February 4, 2018, returned to the polls on Sunday, April 1st, 2018 for a presidential runoff vote.
 A description of the electoral system of the Central American nation - which has been ruled almost uninterruptedly by democratically elected, civilian regimes since 1889 - is presented here; Costa Rica's party system will be reviewed in Part III of this presentation.

 National- and provincial-level results are available here for the following presidential and legislative elections:

 As set forth by the 1949 constitution, Costa Rica is a free and independent democratic republic, in which sovereignty resides exclusively in the Nation.
 Its government is popular, representative, alternative and responsible, and it is exercised by three distinct and independent branches: Legislative, Executive, and Judicial.

 Executive power is exercised, on behalf of the people, by the President of the Republic - who is directly elected by universal suffrage for a term of four years - and the Cabinet Ministers in the capacity of subordinate collaborators.
 The president and two vice-presidents are chosen by the runoff voting system.
 If the ticket with the largest number of votes does not attain at least forty percent of the total number of validly cast votes in the first round of voting, a second round is held between the two tickets with the largest number of votes, in which the candidates from the ticket that obtains more votes are deemed elected.
 The president may run for re-election, but only after at least eight years have passed since the conclusion of his previous term.